johnpuddephatt/stgeorges/_learning/sia-security-training.md

 information:
 - You will have the choice to be funded, for either the door supervisors badge or CCTV badge
-- Induction 7th January 2019, this course will be for 3 weeks
+- Induction 7th January 2019, this course is for 3 weeks
 council: false

 ---